 - There are many reasons why you may decide to enter the foreign export market: to diversify your market, enhance domestic competitiveness, drive profit, and more.

 - But before implementing an export strategy, it’s important to assess your readiness for export in the international market.

 - Read on to learn about the 10 key factors you need to consider before heading down the foreign export track.

 Your decision to start export operations may be prompted by a range of factors - to increase sales and profit, establish a wider client base, diversify your market, consume excess local production capacity or enhance the domestic competitiveness of your business.

 However, before implementing an export strategy, it’s important to assess your readiness for export.

-There are ten key factors to consider prior to progressing down the international marketing and export track and entering a foreign market.
+There are 10 key factors to consider prior to progressing down the international marketing and export track and entering a foreign market.
+These are:

 1. Domestic performance

 Robust domestic sales are usually a good indicator of export readiness.
 It gives international buyers confidence in you as a supplier as well as being sure that you have the financial capability to enter a new market.
 Carefully consider your current business performance before deciding whether to expand internationally.